 As long as you have two witnesses for legal reasons, there are no restrictions, other than those issued at the moment during the Covid Pandemic.

 Is the ceremony you conduct for us legal?

 In Scotland, there are three groups of people who can conduct weddings: those are registrars, ministers of religion affiliated with a particular church or faith, and celebrants or ministers who belong to a larger group, such as Interfaith or Humanists.
 There is no such thing as an independent celebrant because everyone who is authorised to conduct weddings has to belong to an organisation.

 I'm a member of the Onespirit Interfaith Foundation.
 Strictly speaking, I'm a minister, although in this case the word refers to 'ministering' to people's needs, rather than the conventional sense of a minister associated with a particular church.
 The Interfaith group spans all beliefs and none.

 Do we have to have the same beliefs as you?

-No. I'm a member of the Onespirit Interfaith Foundation which means I can conduct a ceremony for you according to the beliefs you have, whether or not they're the same as my own.
-It's all about you as a couple and what you want, rather than being dictated to by the beliefs of the person conducting your ceremony.
+Not at all.
+I can conduct a ceremony for you according to the beliefs you have (or don't have), whether or not they're the same as my own.
+It's all about you as a couple and what you want, so you don't have to worry about adhering to the beliefs of the person conducting your ceremony.

-Can you do a ceremony if we're from different faith backgrounds?
+Can you conduct a ceremony if we're from different faith backgrounds?

 Absolutely.
 This is your day, and your marriage.
-Whatever is important to you both can be included - whether it is a hymn, a prayer, or a blessing.
+Whatever is important to you both can be included - whether it is a hymn, a reading from a sacred text, a prayer, or a blessing.